mainwp/mainwp/readme.txt

 * Fixed: Wrong sync-times displayed on Right Now widget
 * Fixed: Email notifications of updates not being sent
 * Fixed: Endless loop causing a lot of error log in our logger
-* Fixed: MySQL Database error when updatig from a previous version
+* Fixed: MySQL Database error when updating from a previous version
 * Added: Available extensions box on the Extensions page
 * Added: Disabled PHP functions check on the Server Information page
-* Tweaked: Test connection now performs a more robuust check to verify the connection
+* Tweaked: Test connection now performs a more robust check to verify the connection
 * Tweaked: Backup retry mechanism works better on larger sites
 * Tweaked: CSS on the extensions page
 * Tweaked: "Use MainWP Trigger" option moved to the MainWP Account Information box on the MainWP settings page
 * Tweaked: Removed old code and fixed deprecated PHP calls

 = 2.0.6 - 1-14-15 =
-* Fixed: Incorrect dashboard out of sync message
+* Fixed: Incorrect Dashboard out of sync message
 * Fixed: Hooks for the Google Analytics Extension
 * Fixed: Hooks for the Client Reports extension
 * Fixed: Error messages styling when adding a new child site
 * Tweaked: MainWP Account Information box moved to the bottom of the Settings page.
 * Tweaked: Messages in the MainWP Account Information box
-* Tweaked: Manage Plugins table, added static first column
+* Tweaked: Manage Plugins table added static first column
-* Tweaked: Manage Themes table, added static first column
+* Tweaked: Manage Themes table added static first column
 * Removed: Create MainWP Account from the Extensions page

 = 2.0.5 - 1-7-15 =